-By way of general information, it should be noted that the weight of fee expense in 2022 (almost entirely related to fees paid to Financial Advisors) on overall fee income was as shown in the table below.
-The numerator of the total payout ratio also includes fee expenses, which, with effect from the fourth quarter of 2022, will be paid back to the sales network based on net interest income (1.2% of net interest income).
-At 31 December 2022, these fees accounted for 0.19% of total payout ratio.
+By way of general information, it should be noted that the weight of fee expense in 2023 (almost entirely related to fees paid to Financial Advisors) on overall fee income was as shown in the table below

+The numerator of the total payout ratio also includes fee expenses, which are paid back to the sales network based on net interest income (3.9% of net interest income).
+At 31 December 2023, these fees accounted for 1.22% of total payout ratio.